patience4711/ESP32-read-APS-inverters/README.md

 See it in action on [YouTube](https://youtu.be/WKFVQ6d8KhQ)

 ## status ##
-So far i tested the system with a zigbee module connected.
+I tested the system with a zigbee module connected.
 The coordinator is brought up without problems.
-I tested also the construction and sending of the relative zigbee commands.
-I also tested the decoding of samples of poll answers of the 3 different types of inverters.
-All worked fine so i have confidence that it will work in the real world.
+Pairing an inverter worked at one shot.
+The data of my inverter are nicely displayed and mqtt-ed.

 ## purpose ##
 The system is meant for reading APS Systems inverters.
 The program can pair and poll YC600 QS1 and DS3 inverters, up to 9 pieces.
 The read values are displayed on a web page and sent via mosquitto in a Json format.